Logo

 We compile our code to ensure everything is working correctly, following the process of the tutorial number 4.

 We looked in the same directory of the files modified for a Kconfig, searched a config name and description that relates to where we were working.
-Then, opened the .config file for editing with make nconfig or kw build –menu.
-We also checked the Depends on: attribute with the dependencies needed to be enabled before enable the module.
-There was also a Location: with a series of indentations that show the menus sequence to activate the config you’ve entered;
+Then, opened the .config file for editing with kw build –menu.
+We also checked the Depends on attribute to check the dependencies that needed to be enabled before the module.

 We enabled: HID_SENSOR_GYRO_3D, HID_SENSOR_ALS, HID_SENSOR_PROX, HID_SENSOR_MAGNETOMETER_3D, HID_SENSOR_PRESS, HID_SENSOR_ACCEL_3D, HID_SENSOR_HUB